dthain/compilers-fa23/float.md

 ## Floating point representation

-In a normal assembler, one could write the following to represent the global x with a floating point number value of 5.5:
+To place a floating point literal into a memory location, one can do the following:

 ```
 x:
-  	.quad 5.5
+  	.double 5.5
 ```

-We would hope that the assembler could do the work for us of convering the floating point 5.5 to its binary value.
-In GCC's assembly synatx, things are not quite so simple!
-If you compile a C program using double values to assembly using GCC, you'll find something interesting:
+If you are a little curious about some more information about floating point representation, please read on.
+Otherwise, feel free to skip to the next section.

+Interestingly, if you compile C programs into assembly using GCC, things are not quite so simple as the above!
+Instead, you'll find something interesting:

 ```
 x: